 The minimum passing score for all numerically graded activities within PAD courses is 75.00%.
 Failure to achieve a 75.00% on a major graded activity requires remediation.
-The score from the first attempt is used to calculate the course grade.
-Remediation performance is not factored in the final course grade.
+In the didactic phase, this remediation is determined by the course director and is aimed at helping the student improve knowledge in missed areas.
+In the clinical phase, remediation requires demonstrating mastery of the material.